ImmuneResilience/allanlab-template/_pages/openings.md

 # Open positions

-**We are currently open for PhD and postdoc applications related to our ERC CoG grant.
-The positions are mostly related to the Electron Pair Microscopy projects.**
+**We are growing!
+We have key projects that can be suitable either for a PhD student or a Post Doc.
+For each project, there are diverse roles from wet bench science to bioinformatics, opportunities for exchanges and potentially field work at one of our African sites.
+Please read the instructions below carefully!**

 ### Current available projects